 A new side effect worth knowing about

 The trials also reported dysesthesia — a tingling, burning, or numb sensation, usually mild.
-This showed up in both Phase 3 trials:
+This showed up in all three Phase 3 trials:

 - TRIUMPH-4: 8.8% (9 mg) and 20.9% (12 mg) vs 0.7% with placebo